yupswing/html5-calculator/README.md

 See a live version [here](http://simonecingano.it/apps/quickalc/src/)

-Install it as a Chrome App from [this link](http://simonecingano.it/apps/quickalc/build/quickalc.crx) (Right click on the link, SAVE AS, then drag it to the Extensions panel in Chrome)
+Install it as a Chrome App from [this link](https://chrome.google.com/webstore/detail/quickalc/doedhndepealgpgfkbpchgloejgpmfjj)